antoinejaussoin/retro-board/README.md

 You must have `docker` and `docker-compose` installed on your system.

 - Clone this repository
-- Then run `docker-compose -f ./docker-compose.example.yml up -d`.
+- Then run `docker-compose up -d`.
-- Open your browser on [http://localhost](http://localhost)
+- Open your browser at [http://localhost:1800](http://localhost:1800)
 - _(then please wait a few minutes the first time for the database to initialise)_

 ## How to run for development 📝